Universal-Debloater-Alliance/universal-android-debloater-next-generation/README.md

 - Download the latest release of UAD GUI for your Operating System [here](https://github.com/Universal-Debloater-Alliance/universal-android-debloater/releases).
 Take the `opengl` version only if the default version (with a Vulkan backend) doesn't launch.

-**NOTE:** Chinese phones users may need to use the AOSP list for removing some stock apps because those Chinese manufacturers (especially Xiaomi and Huawei) have been using the name of AOSP packages for their own (modified & closed-source) apps.
+**NOTE:** Chinese phone users may need to use the AOSP list to remove some stock apps because those Chinese manufacturers (especially Xiaomi and Huawei) have been using the name of AOSP packages for their own (modified & closed-source) apps.